In the beginning…

 Before the Constitution was drafted in 1787, the governing body was called the Continental Congress.
 This Congress had no permanent home – instead it would meet in different cities, depending on the year.

-Knowing that eventually there would be a need for a permanent capital, the drafters of the Constitution gave the brand new Congress the power to choose a site for the new capital at some time in the future.
+Knowing that eventually there would be a need for a permanent capital, the drafters of the Constitution gave Congress the power to choose a site for the new capital at some time in the future.

 The Residence Act of 1790 provided for the establishment of a national capital somewhere on the eastern bank of the Potomac River – the exact site to be chosen by President George Washington.